This is an easy version of the traditional cold-weather classic. The small amount of bacon gives this corn and potato chowder its signature flavor.

 In a heavy bottom soup or saucepot, sauté the bacon in the butter on medium heat until the bacon is cooked, but not crisp.
 Add the flour and onion, and cook for 5 minutes.
 Add the potato, corn, milk, salt, black pepper, and stir well.

-Bring up to a gentle simmer, reduce heat to low and cook, stirring occasionally, until the potatoes and onions are tender.
+Bring up to a gentle simmer, reduce heat to low and cook, occasionally stirring, until the potatoes and onions are tender.
 Ladle half the chowder into a blender and blend into a fine puree.
 Add back into the pot with the other half the un-blended mixture.
 Adjust the seasoning and serve immediately.